user202729/plover_websocket_server/README.md

 }
 ```

-All fields are optional.
+All fields are optional, except if you have either specified a `cert_path` or a `key_path`.
+In that case you have to make sure that the path pair is properly set there.
 The default is included in the example above.

 ## How to Use